The Season of Gratitude

 • Do I like this class because the teacher gives personal attention or because the content is interesting?

-• Do I do best when I am pushed by my peers in a healthy competitive way, or do I tend to need friendly collaboration and input from others?
+• Do I perform best when I am pushed by my peers in a healthy, competitive way, or do I need friendly collaboration and input from others?

 • How do I spend my time when I’m not studying?

 The answers to questions like these can help direct a college search.
-Students might discover that they thrive in an intense learning environment in which they are surrounded by high achieving students.
+Students might discover that they thrive in an intense learning environment where they are surrounded by high-achieving students.
 Other students might realize that competition hinders their ability to learn.
-Fortunately, there are colleges to fit every type of student and finding an educational culture that best supports each student is part of a comprehensive college search.
+Fortunately, there are colleges to fit every type of student, and finding an educational culture that best supports each student is part of a comprehensive college search.

-Conducting a comprehensive college search is more important than ever; particularly because students are now more mobile, colleges consider demonstrated interest in the application process, and fit makes a difference in retention and graduation rates.
+Conducting a comprehensive college search is more important than ever.
 Although the process of determining which schools to visit can be difficult, it is now relatively easy to explore campuses beyond a student’s immediate area.
-Colleges offer tours and informational sessions daily.
-They also record the student’s visit and use that information to demonstrate that the student is interested in the institution.
-Finally, finding the right list of schools for each student will help to ensure successful outcomes during and after college.
+Colleges regularly offer in-person tours and informational sessions, and most also offer virtual tours and info sessions.
+They track student visits — both in-person and virtual — and use that information to determine the student’s degree of interest in the institution.
+Finding the right list of schools for each student will help to ensure successful outcomes during and after college.

 Of course, I’m grateful for much more than an excellent system of higher education, and I promise I’ll take the time to reflect more deeply, but right now I’ll gladly give thanks for the colleges and universities that help our students pursue their dreams.